Vanthez/digitaljs-vsc/README.md

 # DigitalJS-VSC

 This extension integrates digital logic simulator [DigitalJS](https://github.com/tilk/digitaljs), [yosys2digitaljs](https://github.com/tilk/yosys2digitaljs) converter and [yosys.js](https://github.com/EDAcation/yosys.js) (WebAssembly version of [Yosys](https://github.com/YosysHQ/yosys)) with Visual Studio Code.

-It is designed to simulate circuits written in Verilog, SystemVerilog and DigitalJS compatible json and let users interact with them within a Webview.
+It is designed to simulate circuits written in Verilog, SystemVerilog and DigitalJS compatible JSON and let users interact with them within a Webview.

 DigitalJS-VSC attempts to mirror feature set of web application [digitaljs_online](https://github.com/tilk/digitaljs_online) within Visual Studio Code.
 You can try out the original web application [here](https://digitaljs.tilk.eu/).

+Special credit to the author of the original DigitalJS toolset [Marek Materzok, PhD](https://www.tilk.eu/), [Institute of Computer Science (University of Wrocław)](https://ii.uni.wroc.pl/).

 ## Available commands
 DigitalJS-VSC contributes following commands:
-* `digitaljs-vsc.simulate` – opens/updates a webview panel with circuit simulation from Verilog, SystemVerilog or DigitalJS compatible json file that is currently active.
+* `digitaljs-vsc.simulate` – opens/updates a webview panel with circuit simulation from Verilog, SystemVerilog or DigitalJS compatible JSON file that is currently active.
-* `digitaljs-vsc.jsonize` – opens a new tab with DigitalJS compatible json generated from Verilog or SystemVerilog file that is currently active.
+* `digitaljs-vsc.jsonize` – opens a new tab with DigitalJS compatible JSON generated from Verilog or SystemVerilog file that is currently active.
 File is opened and is not automatically saved on the user's disk.
-If you wish to preserve generated json or run command `digitaljs-vsc.simulate` on it, please save the generated json file manually.
+If you wish to preserve generated JSON or run command `digitaljs-vsc.simulate` on it, please save the generated JSON file manually.
 * `digitaljs-vsc.examples` – opens a folder (workspace) with predefined .sv and DigitalJS compatible .json examples ready to interact with DigitalJS-VSC functionalities.
 Warning: executing this command will replace currently opened workspace.
 Examples will not restore themselves to the original form if overridden.

 Commands can be run via `Shift+Ctrl+P` (Windows, Linux) or `Shift+CMD+P` (macOS) and are labeled as `DigitalJS-VSC`.